steven-buytaert/snippets/README.md

   text.
 The parser itself is to kludgy to release but the result could be useful for people that want to create a code generator for encoding/decoding HCI messages or test pattern generation, debugging, etc.

+* u-locks: some proof of concept code of micro locking a linked list and manipulating it with several mutator threads.
+Uses optimistic synchronization and atomic operations to achieve multi-threaded correctness.
+Single Makefile and single source file; just a proof of concept.
+There's more documention in the u-locks.md file.